-The purpose of the DIRTT Environmental Solutions Ltd. Second Amended and Restated Long Term Incentive Plan (the "Plan") is to encourage selected employees, officers, consultants, and directors of DIRTT Environmental Solutions Ltd. (together with any corporate successor, the "Corporation") and its Affiliates (as defined below) to acquire a proprietary interest in the growth and performance of the Corporation.
+The purpose of the DIRTT Environmental Solutions Ltd. Third Amended and Restated Long Term Incentive Plan (the "Plan") is to encourage selected employees, officers, consultants, and directors of DIRTT Environmental Solutions Ltd. (together with any corporate successor, the "Corporation") and its Affiliates (as defined below) to acquire a proprietary interest in the growth and performance of the Corporation.
 The Plan is intended to generate an increased incentive to contribute to the Corporation's future success and prosperity, thereby enhancing the value of the Corporation for the benefit of its shareholders, and to enhance the ability of the Corporation and its Affiliates to attract and retain exceptionally qualified individuals upon whom, in large measure, the sustained progress, growth and profitability of the Corporation depends.
 The Plan seeks to achieve these purposes by providing for Awards in the form of Options, Share Appreciation Rights, Restricted Shares, Restricted Share Units, Deferred Share Units, Share Awards, Other Share-Based Awards, Cash Awards, and Dividend-Equivalent Rights (each as defined below).
-The Plan was originally adopted effective May 22, 2020, was amended and restated effective as of May 30, 2023 and was subsequently amended and restated effective as of May 9, 2024.
+The Plan was originally adopted effective May 22, 2020, was amended and restated effective as of each of May 30, 2023, May 9, 2024, and June 24, 2025.